Don't Cha: Chart performance

 In the United States, "Don't Cha" debuted at number 95 on the Billboard Hot 100 on the issue dated May 7, 2005.
 In its tenth week, "Don't Cha" entered the top ten at number eight.
 The track reached number two in its sixteenth week, becoming their highest-charting single in the country.
-The song stayed there for three consecutive weeks.
+The song stayed there for three consecutive weeks, behind Mariah Carey's smash "We Belong Together".
 Despite the song not reaching the top position on the Billboard Hot 100, it reached number one spot on the Hot Dance Club Play and Pop 100 and charts for three and seven consecutive weeks respectively.
 "Don't Cha" set the record for the highest-charting single by a girl group on Billboards Hot Digital Songs.
 "Don't Cha" took three-and-a-half years to reach the two million mark in paid downloads, and by May 2011 the song has sold three million copies according to Nielsen Soundscan.
 The song was certified platinum by the Recording Industry Association of America (RIAA), for shipment of a million copies of the single.

 In Australia, "Don't Cha" debuted at number one on the ARIA Singles Chart and remained in the pole position for seven non-consecutive weeks between August and September earning the group a distinction for having the longest stay at number one since Eminem's "Lose Yourself" which topped the chart for 12 weeks in 2002–03.
 Moreover, it was one of the three songs to remain in the top ten for 14 weeks.
 It has been certified double times platinum by the Australian Recording Industry Association (ARIA).
 In New Zealand, the song reached number one in its first week and spent more than half of its time on the chart in the top ten.
 It was certified gold, selling over 7,500 copies, according to the Recording Industry Association of New Zealand (RIANZ).